 A: Regarding on-board/off-board timing:

 This is not your typical cruise.
 It is more like a family style adventure.
 We cruise most of the hours of the day that we are allowed to cruise (9am-12:30pm & 1:30pm-7pm) but we stop when we want, where we want, and you have a say in that.
 We try to end up close to a town over the lunch break and before parking for the night so folks can get their walks and exploration in.
 There will be some days where we spend many hours on land and other days where we don’t.
-We will have 4 bikes on each boat available for excursions in the country or to farther away towns.
 We have a few bigger towns we plan to visit where we imagine people will want to stay longer and we have a few monuments/historical sites on route we will visit, and of course a few wineries too.
-We will also be offering yoga on board (or maybe off board depending on the terrain).
+We may also offer yoga on board depending on the weather.

 Q: Do you know if the boat will allow us to plug in our CPAP (breathing machine for sleep apnea) at night?